 I compare us to two indices.
 The S&P 500 is the most common ‘passive’ market option, and so that’s our primary target.
 As our holdings tend to be smaller6, I also track the Russell 2000, an index for smaller companies.
 The Russell is easy to beat – it’s full of a lot of junk – but it tends to ‘explain’ how we’re doing more than the S&P 500 does7.

 We manage one large portfolio that came to us with outsized positions in Amazon and Apple (76.3% of its holdings as of the end of Q2).
 We are slowly selling those positions for diversification while managing to a target capital gains number.
 That portfolio’s performance (I’ll call it the AA portfolio) can diverge greatly from our other portfolios.
-Starting this quarter, I’ll report our results for all portfolios, and then separately for all portfolios excluding the AA portfolio.
+Starting this quarter, I’ll report our results for all portfolios, and then separately for all portfolios excluding the AA portfolio (we will call this “Core U.S. portfolios”).
 We’ll do that until the Amazon and Apple positions are a smaller part of our overall portfolio.

 A last important point: we report our results quarterly.
 That is the industry custom and a useful check-in point.
 However, we are not going to beat the market every quarter or every year.